 Since its inception, NBT has been inviting students from the Clark County School District to experience a special matinee performance of a professional company production.
 In addition to the performance, a question and answer period is held, giving students a greater understanding of the creative process and the behind-the-scenes work that is needed to bring a fully-produced production to the stage.
 Support materials and teacher preparation guides are provided so that students are properly prepared for what they are about to see.
 This program is open to all students in K-12th grade.
 If you are interested in this program for you child’s school please contact Terane Comito at (702) 243-2623 ext.
 249.

-NBT’s Education and Outreach department works with the Clark County School District Partnership Office to choose all of the school sites.
+NBT’s Community Education department works with the Clark County School District Partnership Office to choose all of the school sites.
 We do have a waiting list of schools excited to be in the program.
 The school must be deemed a Focus School or Title 1 with 50% or more of the students on the “Free or Reduced Lunch Program.”
-If you think your child’s school meets these requirements, let our Education and Outreach Department know.
+If you think your child’s school meets these requirements, let our Community Education department know.
 Contact Terane Comito at (702) 243-2623 ext.
 249.